Understanding Container-to-Container Networking

 This topic provides an overview of how Container-to-Container Networking works.

 The Container-to-Container Networking feature enables app instances to communicate with each other directly.
-When the Container-to-Container Networking feature is disabled, all app-to-app traffic must go through the Gorouter.

 Container-to-Container Networking integrates with Garden-runC in a Diego deployment.
 The Container-to-Container Networking BOSH release includes several core components, as well as swappable components.